 Omnichannel distribution is a multichannel approach some companies use to give customers a way to purchase and receive orders from several sales channels with one-touch seamless integration.
 The goal of an omnichannel logistics strategy is to reduce costs, improve transit times, and ensure the customer gets a great experience from click to arrival.

 It’s important for brands looking to outsource logistics to assess the omnichannel distribution capabilities of their potential third-party logistics (3PL) partner.
-Implementing an omnichannel distribution strategy often leads to revenue growth as customers are likely to spend more online than in brick-and-mortar stores.
+Implementing an omnichannel distribution strategy often leads to revenue growth as customers are more likely to spend online than in brick-and-mortar stores.

 What is Omnichannel Fulfillment?

 Meaning “all channels”, omnichannel fulfillment is a strategy that handles all inventory, going to many different places, from one location or supplier (like a 3PL).
 With omnichannel fulfillment, your 3PL manages your entire inventory, optimizing their operations for picking, packing, and shipping to whatever channel your product will go to next.
-Products are pulled from the same inventory pool, which can be distributed among your 3PLs fulfillment centers, and prepared for shipping.

 The following 5 tips will help you maximize efficiency in your omnichannel fulfillment strategy.

 Maintain Visibility of All Your Inventory

 Knowing where your products are is a critical requirement for omnichannel distribution.
 You need real-time visibility to all your SKUs, whether they are located in a fulfillment center or at a store, to make decisions on where to place inventory and the best location to fulfill specific orders.
 If you plan to use a 3PL, make sure you test out their inventory management system (IMS) to ensure that you have the necessary visibility—it’s important that it’s easy for your team to use as well.
 It is also important to understand the frequency with which the IMS is updated.